elicia4/linux_notes/commands/sudo.md

 local user and wanted to update your system with `apt update`, you wouldn't be able to do it.

-To change to the root account:
+To change to another account (root by default):

-    su -
+    su - [user]

 Note that not all systems have the root account enabled.
 But you can get by by not using the root account at all by using `sudo`, if you have it properly set up you can lock root out.
 You shouldn't have the root account enabled for `ssh` login.

+To execute a command as the superuser without starting a new interactive shell:

+    su -c

 To find out if you have `sudo` installed: